 Children's reading difficulties can begin with the miscue of a troublesome word.

-Children's reading difficulties present in a number of different ways.
-One of the most common reading miscues your child can make is to come to an unknown word and simply say nothing.
+reading miscues your child can make is to come to an unknown word and simply say nothing.

 It may be that your child doesn't have adequate decoding skills to begin to tackle the difficult word or there isn't a word in your child's lexicon that he/she can compare the new word to.